nanocosmos/docs/docs/nanomeet/getting-started.md

 ![nanoMeet Sample Settings](assets/nanomeet-ui-settings.jpg)

-## Customize a nanoMeet room
+## Customize a nanoMeet room ...

 You can customize your nanoMeet room with your branding easily.
-For that you need to set up a JSON file.
-Every property in this object is optional, when nothing is set, the default, our nanocosmos branding, will be used.
+For that you need to set up a JSON file that is publicly available.
+That means that you need to **host the JSON file** on a platform like, Github or your own webserver etc..

 **Example branding set up**